SeanTangney/p-j_tangney/README.md

 ## Design
 ### Colors
-    -The main colours used were blue, grey and white.
+-   The main colours used were blue, grey and white.
 These are the primary colours pf the company.
 ### Fonts
 -   The primary font used was Dm Sans with a fallback of Noto Sans in case the font isnt being imported into the site correctly.
 Dm Sans is an attractive font.
 ### Imagery
 -   The large hero image is relavent to the company's line of work.
 It stands out while not taking away from the content on the index.

 ## Wireframes
 ### Home Page Wireframe